franksesma/Civ-5-Frank-Mod/README.txt

 - Bomb Shelters have been moved from Telecommunications to Nuclear Fission.
 - Crossbow class as a whole has been nerfed 2 combat strength, regular crossbow are down from 13 combat strength to 11 combat strength (Longbowmen have been reduced by 2 from 12 to 10.
 Saethwyr have been reduced by 2 from 15 to 13).
 - Canals have been brought back.
-- Changed Freedom, Order, and Autocracy labels to Democracy, Communism, and Fascism.

 FILES THAT CONTAIN THE CHANGES DESCRIBED IN THE CHANGE LOGS:
     - To Enable Custom Civs: Set Playable and AIPlayable for Civilizations to default="true"